cofoundry-cms/Cofoundry.Docs/src/References/Common Config Settings.md

 - **Cofoundry:Authentication:CookieNamepace** The text to use to namespace the auth cookie.
 The user area code will be appended to this to make the cookiename, e.g. "MyAppAuth_COF".
 By default the cookie namespace is created using characters from the entry assembly name of your application.

 ## AutoUpdateSettings

+Settings that contorl the [auto-update process](/framework/auto-update) that runs at startup.

 - **Cofoundry:AutoUpdate:Disabled** Disables the auto-update process entirely.
 - **Cofoundry:AutoUpdate:ProcessLockTimeoutInSeconds** The amount of time before the process lock expires and allows another auto-update process to start.
 This is designed to prevent multiple auto-update processes running concurrently in multi-instance deployment scenarios.
 By default this is set to 10 minutes which should be more than enough time for the process to run, but you may wish to shorten/lengthen this depending on your needs.